-Where, in response to a request, information belonging to a third party (either an individual or other organisation) has to be considered for release, the staff member that received the request will seek input from the FoI officer prior to the release of the information.
+Where, in response to a request, information belonging to a third party (either an individual or other organisation) has to be considered for release, the staff member that received the request will seek input from the FOI officer prior to the release of the information.

 The release of third party information will be considered carefully to prevent actions for breach of confidence or, in the case of living individuals, breaches of the DPA.
-Both the EIR and FoIA permit information to be withheld when its release would breach the provisions of the DPA.
+Both the EIR and Freedom of Information Act permit information to be withheld when its release would breach the provisions of the DPA.